 Mind your business, please.

-What other people do is, at the end of the day, none of your business.
+What other people do is none of your business.
 I’m a firm believer that, as long as what happens in other people’s lives doesn’t hurt or affect you (or anyone else), you really shouldn’t care.
 If it has nothing to do with you, then stay out of it.
 Just watch Netflix, take a nap, collect stamps, do something productive.
 But policing women’s sexuality?
 No.